leoyang429/Five-in-A-Row/README.md

 ## Usage

-The game is automatically set at play mode upon entering - that is, two human players play agianst each other.
+The game is at play mode upon entering - that is, two human players play agianst each other.
 Click on the intersects to make a move.

 Click the buttons to switch between modes.